 6. Prepare yourself to “share” your child:)

 People in India are very friendly and they get even friendlier when you have a kid with you.
-Before you even say a word, you’re little one will be in someone’s arms, kissed, hugged and with his cheeks and nose pinched:) It’s a normal expression of affection towards someone else’s child here, and it took me time to get used to it:.
+Before you even say a word, your little one will be in someone’s arms, kissed, hugged and with his cheeks and nose pinched:) It’s a normal expression of affection towards someone else’s child here, and it took me time to get used to it:.

 the parcel Alexandra 🙂